BillBu/tesla-shares-app/README.md

 - View daily chart with 5-minute updates
 - View historical chart with data for the last 2 years
 - Time range selection for historical data (2 years, 1 year, 6 months, 1 month, 1 week)
+- Progressive Web App (PWA) functionality for offline use and installation on mobile devices

 ## Technology Stack